Skip to main navigation Skip to main content

 • registered early years settings

-ABA Advisory Group member Mark Holliday from Wandsworth Borough Council has compiled a breakdown of all the elements of the updated 2021 Inspection Handbook for maintained schools and academies that reference bullying so schools are able to prepare for these elements:
+ABA Advisory Group member Mark Holliday from Wandsworth Borough Council has compiled a breakdown of all the elements of the updated 2024 School Inspection Handbook for maintained schools and academies that reference bullying so schools are able to prepare for these elements.

 Information that schools must provide by 8am on the day of inspection

-82. The inspection support administrator will also send the school a note requesting that the following information is available to inspectors by 8am the next day, at the formal start of the inspection:
+112. We will send the school a letter setting out that the following information must be made available to inspectors by 8am the next day, at the formal start of the inspection, which includes:

 • records and analysis of bullying, discriminatory and prejudiced behaviour, either directly or indirectly, including racist, sexist, disability and homophobic/biphobic/transphobic bullying, use of derogatory language and racist incidents.